jmoenig/Snap/DEVLOG.md

     * new Snap!
 Lisp Syntax documentation
 * **Translation Updates:**
     * German

+### 2024-04-24
+* threads: allow (nested) lists of block label parts in the DEFINE command to express multi-line block labels

 ### 2024-04-17
 * merged patch from main to dev